Blog /Customer Psychology

 When someone has already “won” something, losing it feels painful.
 That pain drives action.

 This is why expiring rewards outperform points programs every time.
-The customer isn't working toward something—they're protecting something they already have.
+The customer is not working toward something — they are protecting something they already have.

 The most effective customer retention system combines three psychological principles: